FrederiekeW/nlp_grimm_mt/README.md

 # nlp_grimm_mt
-Machine Translation exam - Grimm Fairy Tales
+This repository contains the code for the paper: **Translation of Historical Fairy Tales - Grimm or Great?"**